reymond-group/RAscore/README.md

 or use an existing environment

-2. Install rdkit 2020.03 and tensorflow 2 (if already installed skip this step)
+2. Install rdkit 2020.03, tensorflow 2, and XGboost (if already installed skip this step)
 ```
 conda install -c rdkit rdkit -y
 conda install -c anaconda tensorflow>=2.1.0 -y
+pip install xgboost
 ```

 3. Clone the RAscore repository